Skip to content

 NGA’s view is that governors and trustees sitting on normally constituted governing boards should not be paid.
 NGA does think that all members of Interim Executive Boards should be paid – this is a different role and requires more time and involvement.

 NGA’s view is that chairing the board of state funded schools should remain a voluntary, un-paid role.
-This chimes with the view of our members, the vast majority of whom in recent (spring 2015) discussions were opposed to payment, although a minority were open to the possibility of small honoraria.
-Additionally, there is currently no evidence to suggest that payment of chairs would contribute significantly to the effectiveness of governing boards and payment would undoubtedly change the dynamic between other governors and the chair and the senior leadership team.
+There is currently no evidence to suggest that payment of chairs would contribute significantly to the effectiveness of governing boards and payment would undoubtedly change the dynamic between other governors and the chair and the senior leadership team.

 NGA supports further strengthening of arrangements to ensure proper payment of expenses and time off with pay agreed with all employers to support governors in their valuable work.